ekkus93/CarND-Behavioral-Cloning-P3/writeup.md

 The overall strategy for deriving a model architecture was to create a model to take the original RBG data of a single image with the addition of lane lines to predict a good steering angle.

 My first step was to use a VGG-style convolution neural network model.
-I thought this model might be appropriate because it is a pretty simple and reliable convolution neural network that I could build on.
+I thought this model might be appropriate because it is a pretty simple and reliable convolution model that I could build upon.
 By adding the lane lines with the preprocessing step, I didn't think it was necessary to use a more complicated model such as the NVIDIA model.
-Since the lane lines in the preprocessing step, the model doesn't need work so hard trying to extract the lane lines from the original images on its own.
+Since the lane lines were already extracted in the preprocessing step, the model didn't need work as hard trying to learn how to extract the lane line features from the original images on its own.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
+I found that my initial models had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.
+Also, when driving the car in autonomous mode with these initial models, the car would frequently cross over the lane lines or drive off the track.

 To combat the overfitting, I did the following things adjust the model: